asterix24/asterix_download/content/post/isokey/technial_specification.md

 {{< figure src="/images/isokey-extra11.png" width=20% class="image-right image-board image-bg-light" >}}

 The Isokey is based on a 105 iso layout, and to add more functionality, the layout was extended to 120 switches.
-All keys are programmable via [qmk firmware](https://github.com/asterix24/qmk_firmware), that allow the user to define custom layers he wants.
+All keys are programmable via [qmk firmware](https://github.com/asterix24/qmk_firmware), that allow the user to define custom layers.
 The layers are multi-levels and we can switch between layers by pressing one programmated key.
-Layers are stacked and can define only fews keys, leaving the other mapped keys defined as the main layout.
+The user defines its key maps on layers and because they are stacked, you could define only few keys, that replace the base map ones.
 {{< figure src="/images/isokey-extra1.png" width=25% class="image-left image-board image-bg-light" >}}

 The Isokey also has extra keys placed on the left of the keyboard and above the arrow keys.
 This is because the user could hold the mouse with right hand, and have the left hand free to use a pre-set macro for his preferite apps.